8 Proven Benefits of Cross-Training For Runners

 #8: Cross-Training Can Work As Active Recovery

 After a challenging speed workout or long run, our muscles need to relax and recover.
-Doing a cross-training activity that can help this cause could be very beneficial to get you ready for your next tough run.
+Doing a cross-training activity that can help this cause could be very beneficial to get you ready for your next high-intensity run.

 But remember, you have to be comfortable with the cross-training activity for it to actually be “recovery.”
 If you have never swum before, swimming may not feel like a recovery at first as you struggle through just one lap across the pool.

-Always choose activities that are enjoyable and comfortable for you and that will have a positive impact on your fitness and health.
+Always choose activities that are enjoyable and comfortable for you, and that will have a positive impact on your fitness and health.

 A person swimming backstroke at cross-training active recovery.